timescale/docs.timescale.com-content/using-timescaledb/hypertables.md

 (b) a single query should be able to use query parallelization to read from multiple disks in parallel.

-Note that query parallelization in PostgreSQL 9.6 (and 10) does not support querying *different* hypertable chunks in parallel;
-query parallelization only works on a single physical table (and thus a single chunk).
-We might add our own support for this, but it is not currently supported.

 Thus, users looking for parallel I/O have two options:

 1. Use a RAID setup across multiple physical disks, and expose a